stormfar/vibe-in-the-dark/README.md

      - **Anon/Public Key** (starts with `eyJ...`)
      - **Service Role Key** (starts with `eyJ...`, keep this secret!)

-   **Important:** No database setup required!
-Supabase Realtime works without any database tables.
-We only use the Broadcast feature for real-time messaging.
+3. **Run database migration:**
+   - Go to your Supabase dashboard → SQL Editor
+   - Copy the contents of `supabase/migrations/001_create_games_table.sql`
+   - Paste and run the SQL
+   - This creates the games table that stores game state

-3. **Set up environment variables:**
+4. **Set up environment variables:**
    ```bash
    cp .env.example .env
    ```